 Serving Indiana for over 50 years, Polytechnic Statewide was created to extend Purdue's technology programs across the state to meet Indiana's need for educated technologists, technicians, and innovators in communities where highly skilled workers with problem-solving skills are in great demand.
-Purdue Polytechnic Statewide has conferred approximately 950 Bachelor of Science degrees in STEM disciplines over the last five years at its nine locations across the state.
 Most Statewide graduates remain in the community where they received their degree, bolstering the local economy and supporting the local industry base with highly qualified graduates.